Policy Exchange: Judicial Power Project

-In July 2018, the Judicial Power Project published Judicial Power and the Left, a series of essays examining the issue of judicial activism from the left of politics.
-In the Foreword, Labour MP Jon Cruddas argued, "The retreat towards the law and the continental constitutional separation of powers, and away from democracy and parliamentary sovereignty, have been very powerful tendencies within the left over the past fifty years."

-In December 2019, in the Policy Exchange paper, Protecting the Constitution, the Head of the Judicial Power Project, Professor Richard Ekins, wrote about the expansion of judicial power in the UK in recent years and how and why Parliament is responsible for maintaining the balance of the constitution and should restate limits on judicial power by restoring the political constitution and the common law tradition.

 The former Lord Chief Justice, Lord Thomas of Cwmgiedd, argued in the foreword to a July 2020 Judicial Power Project paper on reforming the Supreme Court, "There are some who wish this debate to 'go away'.
 That is not, in my view, a tenable position..."
-Suella Braverman, the Attorney General forEngland and Wales, described the Judicial Power Project as "so influential, and so often mentioned in Parliament, both on the left and right.
+Suella Braverman, the Attorney General for England and Wales, described the Judicial Power Project as "so influential, and so often mentioned in Parliament, both on the left and right.
 At times it seems that it is the only public defender of constitutional orthodoxy".
-Conversely, Thomas Poole has attacked the Judicial Power Project as "The Executive Power Project", arguing that the JPP's approach owes more to anarcho-conservatism than to constitutional conservatism.
+Another attorney general, Sir Geoffrey Cox, said that "Policy Exchange’s Judicial Power Project provides an invaluable counterpoint to the expansive liberal constitutionalism that has come to be the prevailing legal orthodoxy of our day."
+Conversely, Thomas Poole has attacked the Judicial Power Project as "The Executive Power Project", claiming that the JPP's approach owes more to anarcho-conservatism than to constitutional conservatism.

-Liveable London

-Liveable London is a policy programme which attempts to develop new ideas to make London a better place to live and work.
-Grown out of the Capital City Foundation initiative, Liveable London focuses on the everyday experiences of Londoners, addressing both structural and small challenges the capital faces.

 New Politics Monitor

-The New Politics Monitor is a project that seeks to 'chart and understand the ongoing transformation of British politics.'This project looks at how politics is changing and how policy reacts.
-Recent reports include, Academic freedom in the UK and An Age of Incivility.
+The New Politics Monitor is a project that seeks to chart and understand the ongoing transformation of British politics."
+Reports include Academic freedom in the UK and An Age of Incivility.

 Biology Policy Unit

-In October 2022, Labour MP Rosie Duffield, SNP MP Joanna Cherry, and Conservative peer Baroness Jenkin of Kennington announced a new "biology matters" policy unit at Policy Exchange which aims to document the spread of policies informed by gender identity theory in the public sector, and which is making a public call for evidence.
+In October 2022, Labour MP Rosie Duffield, SNP MP Joanna Cherry, and Conservative peer Baroness Jenkin of Kennington announced a new "biology matters" policy unit at Policy Exchange aiming to document the spread of policies informed by what it called "gender identity theory" in the public sector, making a public call for evidence.